aws/aws-lambda-java-libs/README.md

 ## Java AWS Lambda JUnit Support - aws-lambda-java-tests

 This package provides utils to ease Lambda Java testing.
-Used with `aws-lambda-java-serialization` and `aws-lambda-java-events` to inject events in your JUnit tests.
+It uses the same AWS Lambda serialisation logic and `aws-lambda-java-events` to inject events in your JUnit tests.

 - [Release Notes](aws-lambda-java-tests/RELEASE.CHANGELOG.md)